SAP/openSAP-ui5-course/README.md

 ## Checking Your Code Exercises

 *Rufus*, your personal assistant, will join you on your learning journey.
 He can help you complete the coding exercises and find errors in your code.
-To onboard him, add the following line to your index.html or mockServer.html file:
+To onboard him, add the following line to your HTML entry point (e.g. index.html, mockServer.html, flpSandbox.html) at the end of the `<head>` tag:

 ![Rufus](https://github.com/SAP/openSAP-ui5-course/blob/gh-pages/success.png?raw=true)